Strift/portfolio/content/blog/netflix-empty-search-results.md

 ## Empty state page

 In most applications, it’s common to have a "empty state" design prepared.
-It is used when there is no content to show to the user, which in most SaaS usually means the user is just getting started.
-Products often take the opportunity to display some onboarding instructions to help the users get started.
+It is useful when there is no content to show to the user.
+In most SaaS, this usually means the user is just getting started.
+Products thus take the opportunity to display some onboarding instructions.

 However, sometimes the empty state page follows a user interaction, like a search.
-In this case, most apps simply display something like “no results found for this query” or similar.
-But that’s not what Netflix chooses to do.

-Instead, they also took this as an opportunity to **engage users**.
+In this case, most apps simply display something like “no results found for this query”.
+But that’s not what Netflix choose to do.
+But they also took the opportunity to **engage users**.
 Let’s see how.

 ## Displaying recommendations